 Can exit doors be opened easily?
-Yes No This is addressed under the arrangements for Fire Safety Management.

 Is the travel distance acceptable where there is only a single escape route?

-Yes No Is the travel distance acceptable where there are alternative means of escape?
-Yes No
+Is the travel distance acceptable where there are alternative means of escape?

 (The travel distance is the furthest a person would have to travel from a point within the church in order to reach an exit door.
 For areas with seating in rows, such as is found in the majority of churches, guidance suggests the following travel distances: